hieudo-hn/recognitionGUI/README.md

 2. Run `source ./py39/bin/activate` to activate the virtual environment
 3. [Ignore this step if your photos are already in their respective data folder] Your probe photos should be in ./data/probe and your gallery (database) should be in ./data/processed.
 Please move the same folders that you used on the AWS machine to their respective destinations.
-4. Before opening the GUI, you should know about the match.json file, it saves your previous predictions if you have used the GUI before. \\
+4. Before opening the GUI, you should know about the match.json file:
+    + match.json saves your previous predictions if you have used the GUI before.
-If you are loading a new probe data, make sure to delete the match.json file if it is present.
+    + If you are loading a new probe data, make sure to delete the match.json file if it is present.
-If you are using the previous probe data, do not delete the match.json file.
+    + If you are using the previous probe data, do not delete the match.json file.
 5. Opening the GUI: Run `python gui.py` to open the GUI to view predictions.
 Choose your matched seal by clicking "Check" on the corresponding seal or "No Match" if you think there is no match.
 Save your result by clicking "Save", you can view a summary of your choice by clicking "Save & View Summary".